Best Hawaii Beaches for Teenagers (Ages 13-17)

 Hookipa Beach Park, North Shore Maui

 Hookipa is where the windsurfers and kitesurfers put on a show.
 For experienced teen surfers, the waves here are world-class.
 For everyone else, watching from the cliff overlook is still amazing.
-Sea turtles haul out on the beach in the late afternoon, giving you a reason to stay until sunset.
-The energy here is raw and athletic - exactly what a teenager wants.
+Honu haul out on the beach in the late afternoon, giving you a reason to stay until sunset.
+Stay 10 feet back from the turtles - federal law and locals will absolutely call it out.
 Make sure everyone is charged up with a portable charger because they will be filming everything.

 Black Rock (Kaanapali Beach), West Maui

 Black Rock is the spot for cliff jumping in Maui.
 The lava rock formation at the north end of Kaanapali Beach rises about 15 to 20 feet above the water, and jumping off is a rite of passage.
-The snorkeling around the base of Black Rock is also excellent - turtles, fish, and coral are all within easy reach.
-My teen daughter was nervous the first time but jumped twice more after that.
+The snorkeling around the base of Black Rock is also excellent.
+Honu, fish, and coral all within easy reach.
+The boys' friend was nervous her first time and jumped twice more after that.
 The beach itself is gorgeous with great swimming.
 A waterproof Bluetooth speaker will make your beach setup the hangout spot.

 Slaughterhouse Beach (Mokuleia Bay), Northwest Maui

-Do not let the name scare you - Slaughterhouse Beach is a hidden gem accessed by a steep staircase.
-The secluded feel appeals to teens who want to feel like they have discovered something.
+Don't let the name scare you.
+Slaughterhouse Beach is a hidden gem accessed by a steep staircase.
+The secluded feel appeals to teens who want to feel like they've discovered something.
 In summer the water is calm enough for great snorkeling, and the beach is small and beautiful.
 Bring your own everything as there are no facilities.
-The hike down the stairs carrying a cooler backpack is worth the effort.
+The hike down carrying a cooler backpack is worth the effort.

 Big Island Beaches for Teenagers